Introduction

 M. Fanciulli, M. Pancaldi, E. Pedersoli, M. Vimal, D. Bresteau, M. Luttmann, D. De Angelis, P. R. Ribič, B. Rösner, C. David, C. Spezzani, M. Manfredda, R. Sousa, I.-L. Prejbeanu, L. Vila, B. Dieny, G. De Ninno, F. Capotondi, M. Sacchi, and T. Ruchon, Physical Review Letters, 128 (2022) 077401.

-Our efforts to control the angular momentum of beams produced by HHG (High Harmonic Generation) led us to use several conducting beams, crossing each other at an angle in the HHG medium.
+Our efforts to control the angular momentum of the beams produced by HHG (High Harmonic Generation) led us to use multiple driving beams, crossing at an angle in the HHG medium.

 Read more

-A very simple model, counting the various contributing channels, has enabled us to account for the experimental results.
-This result offers a new perspective on the HHG process, from the photon point of view, to be exploited in attosecond quantum optics.
+A very simple model, counting the different contributing paths, allowed us to account for the experimental results.
+This result offers a new point of view to the HHG process, from the photon perspective, to be harnessed in quantum attosecond optics.

 Related publications :